How To Check Dilation

 When do doctors start checking for dilation?

-Medical care providers such as doctors and midwives agree, the process of cervical dilation is different for everyone and it can be difficult to find a clear answer on how this process begins and how to keep track of it.
+Medical care providers such as doctors and midwives agree that the process of cervical dilation is different for everyone, and it can be difficult to find a clear answer on how this process begins and how to keep track of it.
 So, you might be wondering: when do doctors start checking for dilation?
 Most doctors and midwives offer to begin checking the cervix for dilation in the last 36-40 weeks of pregnancy, although this varies depending on the individual and their specific needs.
-Some people dilate slowly over the course of a few weeks and others will experience rapid dilation right before their baby is born.
+Some people dilate slowly over the course of a few weeks, and others will experience rapid dilation right before their baby is born.

 Generally speaking, most people don’t experience dilation until the last few weeks leading up to the birth.
 That’s why your doctor or midwife is likely to wait until you get closer to your due date before completing a thorough pelvic exam to check for dilation.
 While this is the typical timeline, it’s always a good idea to talk to your care provider directly so that you can plan out your exams based on your specific body and pregnancy concerns.